Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 None of them he liked better than Captain Obvious.
 Obvious had a well-deserved reputation of being everyone’s favorite superhero to have a beer with.
 He was a chill guy, laid back and cool and funny, treated the fans good, quick with a selfie or a visit to a dying child.
 The authorities appreciated him since he followed the letter of the law like he was supposed to.
 And Detective Wallace, who had had a few beers along the way with the guy himself, even went so far as to consider the Captain a friend.
 And cops didn’t often befriend supes, so.

-He kept the crime scene locked down tight cause of the secret identity factor.
-He only sent up a few cops he trusted and told em not to get nosy and to forget the address when they were done, thinking to disrupt the Captain’s life as little as possible.
-But once he got a look at the inside of the apartment he knew the guy would be moving houses anyway, ain’t nobody could’ve got a good night’s sleep in that place again seeing all that even if it hadn’tve been someone he knew.
+He took care to keep the crime scene locked down real tight cause of the secret identity factor.
+Only sent up a few cops he trusted and told em not to get nosy and to forget the address when they were done, thinking to disrupt the Captain’s life as little as possible.
+But once he got a look at the inside of the apartment he knew the guy would be moving houses anyway, nobody could’ve got a good night’s sleep in that place again seeing all that even if it hadn’tve been someone he knew.

 When Detective Wallace entered the apartment Captain Obvious was sitting at a table with his dark eyes molten and furious, flicking around like he was watching something pass by in the air around him.
 His jaw muscles spasmed as if he was grinding his molars to dust.
 He sat up suddenly and wrote something down on a notepad and when Wallace got close enough he could see it was a list of names.
 “Cap,” he prompted and the guy looked up, blowing air out of his nostrils like a mad bull and his mouth was all crunched up in the front.
 “You ready to talk?”